Breast Reduction Scars: Are Mammoplasty Scars Permanent?

 Recovery

-Reduction mammaplasty is a major operation and has quite a lengthy recovery period.
-Depending on the extent of the surgery and how well the body responds to the operation, it can take 2 to 8 weeks to recover fully.
+Depending on the extent of the mammoplasty and how well the body responds to this operation, it can take 2 to 8 weeks to recover fully.
 However, most patients can return to work 2 to 3 weeks after the surgery.
+The breast reduction scars will be red or pink during the first 3 to 5 months, but they will blend into the skin color and flatten over time.

 Complications

-The most common complications of breast reduction are swelling, bruising, scarring, and change in the sensation of the breasts.
-In some rare cases, this surgery may lead to skin discoloration, infection, necrosis, nipple loss, and permanent loss of areola tissue.
+The most common complications of breast reduction are swelling, bruising, scarring, and changes in the sensation of the breasts.
+Among the common side effects of this surgery only scarring takes a long time to heal.
+The mammoplasty scars are usually formed beneath the breasts and around the nipples and need extra treatments to be fully healed.
+In some rare cases also, breast reduction may lead to skin discoloration, infection, necrosis, nipple loss, and permanent loss of areola tissue.

 Types of Breast Reduction Scars

-As mentioned earlier, two types of incisions can be made in breast reduction surgery; lollipop and inverted T.
+As mentioned, two types of incisions can be made in breast reduction surgery: lollipop and inverted T.

 Short-scar technique